 This course is designed as an introductory level course in adult abnormal psychology.
 It describes the epidemiology, diagnostic criteria, symptoms, course, comorbidities and treatments of major mental disorders usually diagnosed in adulthood and the elderly.
-It explores the biological, psychosocial, and developmental influences affecting adult and elderly psychopathology.
+It explores the biological, psychosocial, and developmental

-Pre-requisites: PSYC200, 212, 220, and 222, FREN 102/ ENGL 102.
+Pre-requisite: PSYC 226, FREN 102/ ENGL 102.